JoeyDeSmet/linuxInputDevices/README.md

 This will remove the callback functions registered for the KeyCode::A key, for both up and down events.

-## **Note**

-The KeyBoardEvents class currently only supports reading events from the /dev/input/event4 device.
-If you want to use a different device, you will need to modify the constructor of the KeyBoardEvents class.

 # License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)